syncfusion-content/xamarin-docs/Xamarin/SfTreeMap/Customization.md

 # Customization

-Tree map control supports color customization to determine the exact combination of colors for the tree nodes displayed and tooltip support to display additional information of treemap data.
+The TreeMap control supports color customization to determine the exact combination of colors for the tree nodes displayed and provides tooltip support to display additional information of TreeMap data.

 ## Color

-You can customize the colors of the leaf nodes using the [`ColorMapping`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.ColorMapping.html) support.
+You can customize the colors of leaf nodes using the [`ColorMapping`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.ColorMapping.html) support.

-ColorMapping is categorized into three different types such as,
+The `ColorMapping` is categorized into the following three different types:

 * UniColorMapping
 * RangeColorMapping